One for all

 • social and political involvement

-• and other issues
+• And other issues

 Education and career paths